elvinzhu/rfc-state/README.md

 ## Define actions

 `actions` the key and magic parts of `rfc-state`. let's lean about how to define all kinds of your actions.

+ NOTE:
+  - The async function will be turned into sync function that return a promise.
+  - The return type of Generator functions will be changed to Promise to indicate if the generator is done.

-- a simple action
+### a simple action

 ```ts
 export function changeTitle() {
   return putState({ title: 'rfc-state is awesome!' });
 }
 ```

-- return a promise
+### return a promise

 `rfc-state` will wait until the promise to be resolved, and change the state.